ckoerber/lsqfit-gui/doc/source/examples.md

 ```
 Running `python my_fit.py` launches the dashboard locally at <http://localhost:8000>.

-This GUI allows to vary prior parameters (mean and standard deviations) as well as inspecting their effects on the fit.
+This GUI allows for varying prior parameters (mean and standard deviations) and inspecting their effects on the fit.

-### Launching the dashboard via cli
+### Launching the dashboard via CLI

 Additionally, for a dumped fit object
 ```python